Melanie’s Law Mass DUI

 "Melanie's Law" was signed into law on October 28, 2005.
 Its purpose is to enhance the penalties and administrative sanctions for Operating Under the Influence (OUI) offenders in Massachusetts.
-Melanie's Law has had a very harsh effect on drivers throughout Massachusetts.
-The information below highlights the new penalties under Melanie's Law and those sections that pertain to RMV suspensions.
+The Law has had a very harsh effect on drivers throughout Massachusetts.
+The information below highlights the new penalties under Melanie's Law and those sections that pertain to RMV suspensions in the commonwealth.

 MELANIE'S LAW - IGNITION INTERLOCK DEVICES